Black Pepper Essential Oil

 Black Pepper Essential Oil (Piper nigrum L.) from India is Therapeutic Quality Essential Oil steam distilled from the fruit.

-From steam distillation of the crushed berries of the ubiquitous culinary spice comes Black Pepper Essential Oil (Piper nigrum).
+Steam distilled from the crushed berries of the ubiquitous culinary spice.
 Native to southwest India, this large woody vine with heart shaped leaves and small white flowers is now cultivated in numerous tropical locations, including Indonesia, Malaysia, Madagascar, and parts of China.

-The scent of Black Pepper Essential Oil is fresh, dry, and spicy.
-Aromatically, this clear to pale-olive oil blends well with frankincense, sandalwood, and with tiny amounts of lavender, rose and other florals.
+The scent of Black Pepper EO is fresh, dry, and spicy.
+Aromatically, this clear to pale-olive oil blends well with frankincense, sandalwood, and with tiny amounts of lavender, rose and other florals and, of course, it makes me sneeze.

-Historically, in traditional medicines, black pepper herb and/or essential oil has been used in formulas for musculoskeletal issues (aches and pains), exhaustion and poor appetite.
+Historically, in traditional medicines, black pepper herb and/or the oil has been used in formulas for musculoskeletal issues (aches and pains), exhaustion and poor appetite.

 In Chinese medicine black pepper was believed to promote sweat and to open the sinuses.

-Black Pepper Essential Oil can cause skin sensitization if it is oxidized (spoiled).
+Caution: Black Pepper EO can cause skin sensitization if it is oxidized (spoiled).

 As a culinary and medicinal herb, black pepper has been in use for over 4000 years.
 The ancient Egyptians used it in their embalming process.
 For the Greeks and Romans, it was one of the most expensive spices available, the source of which was fiercely protected by traders.
-Indian holy men ingested 7 to 9 individual grains of black pepper ( the spice. not the essential oil) each day and maintained that the practice gave them enough endurance to travel vast distances by foot.
+Indian holy men are said to have ingested black pepper (the spice, not the oil) to improve their endurance (ingestion of this oil or excessive amounts of the spice is not recommended.

-SPECIFIC SAFETY CONSIDERATIONS: Black Pepper essential oil can cause skin sensitization if oxidized (spoiled); avoid using Black Pepper essential oil that is more than 6 months old or that has been improperly stored.
+SPECIFIC SAFETY CONSIDERATIONS: Black Pepper essential oil can cause skin sensitization if oxidized (spoiled); avoid using if it is more than 6 months old or that has been improperly stored.
 To prolong the shelf life, you may wish to refrigerate tightly sealed bottles of this essential oil.